di-unipi-socc/FogDirSim/README.md

  - Published LocalApp

 ## Infrastructure
-In order to be executed, this simulator requires the infrastructure on which the operation have to be simulated.
+In order to be executed, this simulator requires the infrastructure on which the operation has to be simulated.
 The Infrastructure is composed by:
  - Devices
     The collection `devices` describes the devices of the infrastructure, identified by `IP` and `PORT`.
-Addictional information required are:
+Additional information required are:
     - `totalCPU`: the maximum CPU available on the device
     - `totalMEM`: the maximum Memory available on the device
+    - `totalVCPU`: the amount of Virtual CPU on the device
+    - `maxVCPUPerApp`: the maximum number of VCPU for application
-    - `distribution.CPU`: an array that contains the distribution of *free* CPU used with time references (`timeStart`-`timeEnd` identify the time when this distribution have to be consider valid.
+    - `distribution.CPU`: an array that contains the distribution of *free* CPU used with time references (`timeStart`-`timeEnd` identify the time when this distribution have to be considered valid.
 The interval `0-24` have to be covered adding all the time slices)
     - `distribution.MEM`: an array that contains the distribution of MEM used with time references

     JSON rappresentation of a generic device: